ankrutik/notes/aws/solutions_arch_cert/notes.md

   - Storage gateways
   - CloudFront

-EC2 is 5 minutes by default, configurable to 1 minute intervals.
+EC2 is 5 minutes by default (standard), configurable to 1 minute intervals (detailed).

 CloudWatch alarms can be created to trigger notifications.